MariBerry/crem-ml/README.md

 CReM replacement database
 -------------------------
 To use CReM-ML  you need a database with interchangeable fragments, several version can be found at http://www.qsar4u.com/pages/crem.php.
 (Currently recommended is replacements02_sa2.db.gz.)
+Path to the downloaded database should be specified in config.yml file (parameter "replacement_database").

 Config.yml file structure and description of input  parameters.